How to Resolve Team Conflicts When You’re Working from Home

 Fundamentally, there are two kinds of conflict: productive or destructive.

-The reason many people shy away from conflict is because they’ve witnessed or experienced the painful effects of destructive conflict.
-Poorly managed conflict is costly, so getting conflict right, and keeping it productive, is supremely important.
+The reason many people shy away from conflict is that they’ve witnessed or experienced the painful effects of destructive conflict.
+Poorly managed conflict is costly, so getting conflict right and keeping it productive is supremely important.
 Productive conflict yields transparency, where people don’t swallow or hide their true opinions and perspectives.
-Productive conflict creates shared accountability where people don’t fear confronting teammates who aren’t carrying their weight or are not upholding the organization’s values.
+It creates shared accountability where people don’t fear confronting teammates who aren’t carrying their weight or are not upholding the organization’s values.
 Productive conflict is good business.
 It just takes courage on your part!

-Techniques to diffuse conflicts in a remote work setting
+Techniques to diffuse team conflicts in a remote work setting

 • Going Upstream: This approach will help you understand how the person came to draw the conclusion you might be opposed to.
 When you know how they formed their opinion or idea, you might become more tolerant of their position.
 Say, “Help me understand what led you to that conclusion…”